kddnewton/kddnewton.github.io/_posts/2022-12-13-advent-of-yarv-part-13.md

 Let's start with the first two cases, an absolute path or a path relative to a variable.
 In these cases you either start from the top level (which means the `Object` class will be pushed onto the stack) or you start at a given constant (which means the class or module will already be on the stack as a result of a different instruction).
 In either case, the constant base is on the stack in the correct place.

 In the last case, the constant base is pushed onto the stack by pushing on `nil` with `putnil`.
-The second operand is a boolean that indicates whether or not the constant base is allowed to be `nil`.
+The second popped value is a boolean that indicates whether or not the constant base is allowed to be `nil`.
 If it is, then it will search the current lexical scope.
 If it is not, then it will instead call the `#const_missing` method.[^1]

 If the value is successfully found, it is pushed onto the stack, otherwise `nil` is pushed.
 For example, with `getconstant :Foo`: